shaymdev/toggl-button-for-custom-websites/README.md

 If you use a setup where one of the supported services is on a custom domain, you can customize the extension to fit your needs.
 This is where this unofficial version really shines.
 Just go to the extension's Settings page, check the option for "Custom websites", and add your custom domain to the list by clicking "+ Add new custom website" at the bottom of the list.
 You can also remove existing domains from the list if you do not use Toggl on those websites.
 Why waste precious time loading JavaScript you won't use?

 ## Contributing
 Want to contribute?
 Great!

-Just fork the project, make your changes and open a [Pull Request][99]
+If you'd like to make a change related to the custom websites feature, just fork this project, make your changes and open a [Pull Request][98].

-Don't know how to start?
-Just check out the [user requested services][97] that have not yet been implemented, pick one and start hacking.
+If you'd like to make a change related to another feature, you should fork the [original "Toggl Button" repository][96], open a [Pull Request][99] there, and let me catch the changes downstream.

+*Permission from the Toggl team to branch their extension can be viewed at: https://github.com/toggl/toggl-button/pull/127#issuecomment-59708435.

 [1]: https://www.toggl.com/
 [2]: https://teamweek.com/